Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 "Is that… a threat?"
 Provost Ma demanded guardedly.

-“No.” Gwen adjusted her hair purposefully.
-“That is the truth.”
+"No." Gwen adjusted her hair purposefully.
+"That is life."

-The examiners became reticent.
-Within the room, there was only the sound of their collective breaths.
+The examiners grew silent.
+Within the room, there was only the sound of their contemplation.

 "My question is finished."
 Gillian Kilmer leaned back in his seat, surprised to find a sheen of icy perspiration covering his back.

-“My question then.”
+"One more question then."
 Provost Ma regarded Gwen critically.
-“My one is also hypothetical.”

-“Please.”
-Gwen dipped her chin elegantly, the cadence of her breath returning to its usual pace after that last bout of passion.
+"Please."
+Gwen dipped her chin elegantly, the cadence of her breath returning to its usual pace after her last bout of passion.